timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 ## ES5 Version

-`gatsby-background-image` now has a companion package completely transpiled to
+`gatsby-background-image` has a companion package completely transpiled to
 ES5: [`gatsby-background-image-es5`](https://www.npmjs.com/package/gatsby-background-image-es5).
 Have a look at its [README](https://github.com/timhagn/gatsby-background-image/blob/master/packages/gatsby-background-image-es5/README.md), it nearly works the same - though with ([nearly](#important)) all polyfills